brianbutler08/stock-analysis/README.md

 - **Total Daily Volume** to quantify the amount of trading that took place involving each stock
 - **Stock Return** to see the percent rate of return over the course of year

 Even looking casually at the summary tables below, one can conclude that investing in any of these stocks could be a risky proposition as best.
-After a stong collective 2017, all but two stocks displayed a negative return in 2018.
+After a strong collective 2017, all but two stocks displayed a negative return in 2018.
 The most promising of these is "RUN", which saw a return of 84.0% in 2018 after posting a modest return of 5.5% in 2017.
 Additionally, total volume increased by almost 88% from one year to the next.
 The other stock with a positive return in 2018 was "ENPH", displaying a return of 81.9% in 2018 after posting a significant return of 129.5% in 2017.
-However, the total volue of shares traded was a massive 607,473,500, amost three times more than in 2017.
+However, the total volume of shares traded was a massive 607,473,500, almost three times more than in 2017.

 **2017**